What Does an Office Fit-Out Actually Cost in Dubai?

 |---|---|---|---|---|

 At standard specification, the spread between DIFC and Dubai South is roughly 47%.
-On a 5,000 sq ft project, that's a budget difference north of AED 500,000.
+On a 5,000 sq ft project, that's a budget difference of over AED 480,000.
 Where you choose to set up is one of the biggest financial decisions in the entire fit-out process.

 Visualising the Zone Premium